Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/EDITORIAL_CRITERIA.md

 It is a coherent evaluative program built around:

-- layer distinction
+- layer-level and full-path distinction
 - structural adequacy
 - written-form analysis
 - text-model adequacy
+- evidence, authority, and data-object discipline
 - and long-term infrastructure viability

 That lens should be made visible early, not smuggled in as though it were self-evident.

-### 2. Comparative claims must be layer-specific
+### 2. Comparative claims must separate layer-level success from full-path adequacy

 Do not say an approach is incomplete in the abstract.